House of Jacques-Louis David

-The House of Jacques-Louis David is a neoclassical building located at number 7 rue Léopold (formerly rue Guillaume), Brussels, where the painter died on the 29th of December, 1825.
+The House of Jacques-Louis David is a neoclassical building located at 7, rue Léopold (formerly rue Guillaume) in Brussels, Belgium, where the painter died on 29 December 1825.

 History

 The Rue Léopold

 The rue Léopold was constructed as part of a neoclassical development built between 1819 and 1822, designed by Louis Damesme between 1817 and 1819; the houses on the odd-numbered side (including David's) were built more precisely in 1819–1820.

-The Building
+The building

 Completed in 1820, the building was designed by Louis Damesme, Jean-Baptiste Vifquain, and Henri Partoes.

 David's house and those around it (because of their bad condition), were threatened with demolition project in 1991.
-It qualified for historical monument status provisionally on the 26th of January, 1995 and then permanently on the 24th of April, 1997 under the reference 2043-0239 / 0.
+It qualified for historical monument status provisionally on 26 January 1995 and then permanently on 24 April 1997 under the reference 2043-0239 / 0.
 It and the buildings immediately next to it were converted into The Dominican hotel as part of an urban regeneration project in 2002.